github-vet/rangeclosure-findings/README.md

 The findings in the issue tracker of this repository were gathered in order to better understand the impact of [this proposed change](https://golang.org/issue/20733).

+## WARNING: Preliminary Findings

+The findings in this repository may be inaccurate, as the tool used to produce them remains in beta.
+There are several known false-negatives which can arise using the current tool, so the absence of a finding must not be construed as safety.
+For more information, see [this issue tracker](https://github.com/github-vet/bots/issues).

 ## Where's the Code?!

 This repository is "issue-only".
 It exists to capture the findings of [a static analysis bot](https://github.com/github-vet/bots), which reads Go repositories found on GitHub and captures potential problems around [range loop variable references](https://github.com/golang/go/wiki/CommonMistakes#using-reference-to-loop-iterator-variable).